 Assets America® provides aircraft financing, starting at $5 million, for corporate and commercial aircraft.
-We are committed to securing your aviation financing.
+Securing your aviation financing is our commitment.
 Assets America® personally crafts and closes deals on aviation new builds, purchases, and refinancing for high-value aircraft including jets, turboprops, helicopters and aircraft fleets.
 When you are considering financing an airplane, look no further than Assets America® for some of the most flexible airplane financing and jet loans in the US aircraft finance market.

 Business Aircraft Markets

-Corporate aircraft are owned and used by businesses for their own purposes rather than commercial enterprises.
+Businesses use and own corporate aircraft for their own purposes rather than commercial enterprises.
 Typically, corporate aircraft transport individuals connected to the business, including employees, directors, customers, vendors and others.
 Corporations may own or lease their own aircraft or may make arrangements with a third-party operator.
 Corporate jets are classified as very light (i.e. Eclipse 550, Cessna Citation M2), light (i.e. Learjet 31/40, Cessna CitationJet, Beechcraft Premier), midsize (i.e. Citation Excel, Learjet 45/60), super midsize (i.e. Gulfstream G200/G250, Challenger 300/350) large (i.e. Challenger 600, Falcon, Legacy) and long-range (i.e. Gulfstream IV/V/G650, Falcon 7X).

 Large jets typically carry up to 14 passengers with pricing starting above $30 million, whereas long-range jets carry up to 19 passengers and cost $60 million on average.
 We will be happy to arrange aviation financing for your next corporate aircraft of $5 million or greater.
 You’ll find our aircraft financing services superior to what you usually receive from other aircraft financing companies.

-Commercial aircraft, also known as airliners, are used by carriers to transport cargo and passengers in commercial service.
+Carriers use commercial aircraft, also known as airliners, to transport cargo and passengers in commercial service.
 The largest non-military aircraft are commercial aircraft and include wide-body jets with two or more aisles.
-Smaller jets and narrow-bodies are used for shorter flights, and some carriers employ turboprop aircraft and turbine aircraft for their shortest routes.
+Shorter flights utilize smaller jets and narrow-bodies.
+And, some carriers employ turboprop aircraft and turbine aircraft for their shortest routes.
 The three main markets for commercial aircraft are:

 - Scheduled: These are the familiar carriers including: Delta, United, American and so forth.
 It also includes regional carriers such as Alaska Air.
 Scheduled passenger flights sell tickets to passengers, follow pre-established routes and schedules, and offer connecting flights to cover a network of destinations.

 - Charter: Charters arrange flights on demand for customers.
 They fly smaller aircraft, although large chartered flights are available using large jets.
 Customers dictate destinations and schedules.
-The largest charters are known as VIP airliners and accommodate large groups such as sports teams, press corps and entourages.
+VIP airliners are the largest charters.
+They accommodate large groups such as sports teams, press corps and entourages.
 Makers of VIP Airliners include Airbus, Boeing and Embraer.

 - Freight: Large cargo carriers like Federal Express and UPS maintain their own fleets of aircraft for hauling freight.
 The aircraft have been specially fitted to maximize cargo volume consistent with the plane’s weight limits.